Riddick Bowe vs. Andrew Golota

 Riddick Bowe vs. Andrew Golota, billed as "Big Daddy's Home", was a professional boxing match contested on July 11, 1996.
-The fight was held at Madison Square Garden in New York City and was televised as part of an HBO World Championship Boxing card.
+The fight was held at Madison Square Garden in New York City and was televised on HBO (as part of its World Championship Boxing series) in the United States, and on Sky Sports in the United Kingdom.

-Bowe won the fight by disqualification in the seventh round after Golota did not adhere to several warnings and point deductions for punching Bowe in testes.
-A melee erupted in the ring following the decision, which led to several arrests.
+The fight ended in the seventh round when referee Wayne Kelly stopped the fight and gave Bowe a victory by disqualification after Golota, who had landed several punches below Bowe's beltline over the course of the fight, chose to ignore his repeated warnings about keeping his punches above the belt.
+After the fight, multiple massive brawls broke out, both in and around the ring, which led to several arrests.

 Background

 Bowe was looking to get himself back into the mix for the world heavyweight championship as 1996 began.
 Since losing his World Boxing Association and International Boxing Federation championships back to Evander Holyfield in their second fight, Bowe had gone through five comeback fights and won four of them, with a no-contest against Buster Mathis, Jr. He also managed to defeat Herbie Hide for the then-fringe World Boxing Organization heavyweight championship, made one defense of the title, then vacated it to pursue a third fight with Holyfield in November 1995, which he won by technical knockout in the eighth round.

-The heavyweight championship picture, meanwhile, was significantly muddled at the time.
-In fact, for the first time since Mike Tyson began his quest to become the undisputed champion, all of the major sanctioning bodies recognized different fighters as champions.
-Tyson won the World Boxing Council’s champion in March 1996.
-Entering 1996, Bruce Seldon was recognized by the World Boxing Association as its champion, and the International Boxing Federation’s championship was held by Michael Moorer.
-The recognized lineal champion was George Foreman, who had been forced to vacate the WBA and IBF titles he won from Moorer in their 1994 title fight.

-Meanwhile, a former rival of Bowe's was also looking to get himself back into title contention.
-Lennox Lewis had been awarded the WBC championship when Bowe vacated it rather than fight him due to lingering bad blood between the two.
-Lewis was defeated for the title in 1994 by Oliver McCall via a controversial knockout; McCall, in turn, was defeated by Frank Bruno, Lewis’ fellow countryman, in the interim.
-Tyson's promoter at the time, Don King, had promoted the McCall-Bruno fight (since he was also McCall's promoter) and negotiated for the winner to make their next fight against Tyson, who knocked Bruno out to take the title.